nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 Examples:

+Suppose you have at least 2 internships displayed in the [List Panel](#exploring-the-graphical-user-interface).

 * `edit 2 s/Assessment r/Software Developer` Sets the status and role of the second internship entry as `Assessment` and `Software Developer` respectively.
 This example is illustrated in Figure 4.
 * `edit 2` Displays an error because the command does not satisfy the criteria of having at least one optional field.